AchuM/VanillaBootstrap/README.md

 Installation
 ------------

+#### Match file paths in default.master.tpl

+Make sure that the JS calls in default.master.tpl matches your folder structure.
+The default structure is http://example.com/themes/VanillaBootstrap, but if you use another structure, please correct the paths or pages won't load.

 #### Update of the core jQuery-library is REQUIRED

 Locate /js/library/jquery.js and replace the contents of the file with the latest version of the jQuery library found here: http://jquery.com/